 Don’t miss this: 6 steps to heal the emotional wounds of childhood

-After all, it’s you who decides whether to turn everything around or keep carrying that load that will direct you to take the same steps you believe are harmful.
+The damage that was done can make you feel deeply hurt, but be confident that there was something good about it all.
+After all, it’s you who decide whether to turn everything around or to keep carrying that load that will direct you to take the same steps you believe are harmful.

+If everything in life were perfect, then we would never learn.
 It’s curious that we often learn from the most negative experiences.
-They help us grow, mature, and become better people.
+They help us grow, mature and become better people.

-You can decide whether to forgive your parents and release that awful anchorage to a distant past, or to live your life with resentment and hatred toward two people who didn’t know better.
+Once you were a small child who didn’t have the power to change things, but now you’re an adult who is capable of changing their course.
+You can decide whether to forgive your parents and release that awful anchorage to a distant past or to live your life with resentment and hatred toward two people who didn’t know better.

 So what will you decide?It might interest you...